zouyonghao/j-klee/README.txt

-A Java port (still in development) of KLEE symbolic executor (and a verifier)
+A Java port (still in development) of a KLEE like verifier